gggliuye/gggliuye.github.io/Philosophy/general/bio.md

 Temporal lobe

 <a name="l2"></a>
-# 2. The Illusion of Free Will
+# 2. The Illusion of Free Will 《Determined》

 * [Dr. Robert Sapolsky: Science of Stress, Testosterone & Free Will](https://www.youtube.com/watch?v=DtmwtjOoSYU)
 * [Robert Sapolsky: The Illusion of Free Will - The Origins Podcast](https://www.youtube.com/watch?v=mSWJmzMoTyY)